QualitativeDataRepository/dpjedi-website/docs/_includes/resources/editorial-secrets/cover-letters.md

 This [infographic](https://6558cf98-9c4b-43ec-87d8-2c78ea81faf2.filesusr.com/ugd/75feef_fcb38cd631e04b6c8312f6886b5bacdd.pdf) is a helpful guide to authors.
 If this corresponds well to what your journal expects from a cover letter, you may consider sharing it with authors in your submission guidelines.

-### Revise & Resubmit Workflows {#revise-and-resubmit-workflows}

-Most journals leave it up to authors to determine what to include in a response to a revise & resubmit.
-Some authors write a very brief response, mostly referring reviewers back to the revised manuscript for a full re-review, whereas others write detailed breakdowns replying to each comment, copying excerpts from the revised manuscript with corresponding page numbers.
-While it is fine to leave this up to author discretion, if there is a preferred format you would like to receive the response in, you could consider creating a template for authors to fill out or at least share helpful guidelines.
-Moin Syed has outlined one workflow/format in a [blog post](http://getsyeducated.blogspot.com/2020/08/a-workflow-for-dealing-with-dread-of.html).